 Routine episiotomies were thought to prevent pelvic floor damage and reduce the risk of tearing.
 We now know that is not true.
 The World Health Organization recommends restrictive use of episiotomies.
 Meaning, they should only be used when medically necessary.

-If you are concerned about getting an unnecessary episiotomy, here are 7 tips to help you be more informed about how you can avoid one:
+If you are concerned about getting an unnecessary episiotomy, here are some tips to help you:

 #1: Choose A Provider That Doesn’t Perform Routine Episiotomies

 When selecting your midwife or doctor, it’s important to ask how they typically attend to birth.
 Choosing a provider you’re comfortable with and one that has a similar birth philosophy as you can help you have a positive birth experience.

 Choosing the right provider can lower your risk of interventions including unnecessary cesareans and routine episiotomy.
 When interviewing different providers, you may want to ask under what circumstances do they recommend an episiotomy.

 You may also want to ask if they seek verbal consent in the moment if they believe an episiotomy is necessary.
 You may have already given written consent via admission papers, but many mamas would like to make an informed choice, rather than allowing the provider to simply perform a procedure at their own discretion.

 #2: Make Informed Decisions About Medicinal Pain Relief

 Having an epidural during the second stage of birth (pushing) is not usually recommended, but having one can increase the need for intervention.
 Inability to feel the urge to push might make it difficult to push effectively.
 If you’re unable to push well you may need an assisted birth which requires an episiotomy.